 It is important to note also that there is a sales threshold for registration that affected businesses need to be aware of.
 The threshold for registration in Canada is CAD$30,000 (circa USD$22,500, EUR€20,300).
 Once you exceed this threshold then you are responsible for registering with the Canadian tax authorities for the collection and remittance of tax on your sales to Canada-based customers.

 The payment of tax in Canada can be a pain-free experience.
 In Québec, for example, foreign businesses can pay in CAD, in EUR, or in USD.
-It is the sole tax jurisdiction that Taxamo is aware of where taxes can be paid in a foreign currency.
+It was one of the first jurisdictions that allowed payments in a foreign currency.

 For validating a GST/HST number for B2B sales there is a GST/HST Registry - which is free to use - available here.
 QST numbers can be validated here.
 Businesses can also call the CRA’s on a specific business enquiries line, more information is available here.